MarekPikula/serenitycode.dev/content/post/2019/09/quartus-sv-gotchas/index.md

 My goal was to port the code, which synthesized beautifully on Xilinx Vivado, to work on Altera Cyclone V on Terasic DE10-Nano board.
-To my discontent the toolchain didn't support the code base and it reported errors for various unsupported syntax constructs.
+To my discontent the toolchain didn't support the code base, and it reported errors for various unsupported syntax constructs.

 To my greater discontent after successful synthesis the design didn't work,